– Skilled Alpharetta Bankruptcy Attorneys

 • victim restitution.

+To qualify for a Chapter 7 bankruptcy, you must first pass the bankruptcy “means test.”
+If your average income in the last six months is equal to or less than the median income, you would be considered eligible for Chapter 7 bankruptcy.
+If your income is too high for a Chapter 7, you will be diverted to filing a Chapter 13 bankruptcy instead.
+Chapter 13 bankruptcy is a debt reorganization bankruptcy.
+Those filing under Chapter 13 bankruptcy also have to complete a means test to prove they can repay their debts.
+With Chapter 13 bankruptcy, you’ll have a 3 to 5 year time period to pay off your debts.
 You would work out an affordable monthly repayment plan that you would pay to the bankruptcy trustee every month, who would then distribute the money to your creditors.
 A repayment plan often includes the amount owed plus interest, but you may pay less than you owe in rare cases.
 Your monthly payment amount and the duration of the payments will depend upon your monthly disposable income.

 Experienced Bankruptcy Attorney Serving Alpharetta & Johns Creek Residents

-Contact the Top Bankruptcy Lawyer in Alpharetta GA for Debt Relief
+Contact Alpharetta Bankruptcy Attorneys for Debt Relief

 If you have been struggling with overwhelming debt for a while, you know how its weight can drag you under.
 The stress from mounting debt, harassing phone calls and letters from creditors, having your bank account levied by a creditor in wage garnishment, or even getting sued by a creditor can be nearly intolerable.
+As an Alpharetta bankruptcy attorney with years of experience, I am here to help you get debt-free.
+I work with my clients to develop a solid attorney-client relationship that will benefit both of us in the long run.
+Contact us today at 770-415-3253 for a free consultation.
+We look forward to working with you soon.